 - We have introduced more and better value promotions to all our customers including the ‘Essential Range’ of sandwiches.

 - The continued use of a local butcher; M&K butchers from York, for the majority of our meat supplies.

 - Following feedback regarding queueing and speed of service, we are currently rolling out a barista training plan to all front-line staff.

-- Commercial Services (York Conferences Ltd) has strengthened its Human Resources team to support with staff recruitment and retention.
+- Commercial Services (York Commercial Ltd) has strengthened its Human Resources team to support with staff recruitment and retention.

 - The introduction of an ‘Essential Range’ of hot lunches to offer greater choice and value.